 Interview by Eva Mayhabal Davis

-For Culturework Magazine, we interviewed artist Maximilian Juliá.
+A new Culturework interview with artist Maximilian Juliá.
 His work elaborates on comforts from home, as objects, remnants, and their ordinary objecthood to sculptural essence.
 He shares some insight on a recent body of work; Diarios del Fango: Los Paquetes/ Dirt Diaries: The Packages and more.

 Culturework: Packages as objects of love, tenderness, rebellion, and market.
 Where did your attraction to recording your packages stem from?